okohll/abdocs/content/docs/charting/_index.md

 ## Built in charting
 This should be the default starting point.
 It's great for ad-hoc charting, i.e. to get quick answers to questions you may have about the data in the view you're looking at.

-Charts can be easily created, modified and removed.
-People with MANAGE privileges on a table can create charts that all users will see, lower privileged users can create charts that only they see.

 Creating charts can be used in conjunction with building views, in an agile fashion.
 For example, if you're looking at a view of invoice and want to see a breakdown of totals for the year by customer type, but the customer type field isn't in the view, no problem.
 Just
 1) add the customer type field to the invoices view
 2) create a chart to total up values by customer type